Form P87: Claim for tax relief for expenses of employment

 If the claim is for the current tax year, HM Revenue & Customs (HMRC) will usually make an adjustment to your tax code.
 If the claim is for a previous tax year, HMRC may make a repayment by cheque – they will either send the cheque to you or you can ask them to send it to someone else (your nominee).
 Alternatively, you can ask for the repayment to be sent direct to your bank or building society.

-We use the annotated form plus example below to illustrate how you should complete the onscreen form P87.
+We use the annotated form plus example below to illustrate how you should complete the postal form P87.
 Please do not use the details provided in the example when completing your own form.

 If you want to complete and submit the form online and have not got a Government Gateway account, you can set one up as part of the claim process.
 This will also give you access to other government and HMRC online services including your Personal Tax Account.
 You can find out more about your Personal Tax Account in our digital services guide.